 (ii) that the candidate pass the research element of the award subject to minor amendments being made to the thesis to the satisfaction of the internal examiner;

 (iii) that the candidate be referred and be permitted to resubmit the thesis for re-examination without a further oral examination;

 (iv) that the candidate be referred and be permitted to resubmit the thesis for re-examination and undergo a further oral examination.

-In the Research Assessment Exercise (RAE 2008), the School of Health was recognised as being within the top nine of UK universities for Nursing and Midwifery research with over 50 per cent of research being regarded to be of international standing.
+In the Research Assessment Exercise (RAE 2008), the School was recognised as being within the top nine of UK universities for Nursing and Midwifery research with over 50 per cent of research being regarded to be of international standing.
 The School has a large professoriate with 12 Professors, three Readers and over 40 Research Fellows working within specialist teams engaged in applied healthcare research contributing to enhancement of policy and public services.

 There are nine research themes within the School:

 The Programme Team comprises a highly experienced research active team of staff and you will be supervised by a member of staff with PhD or professional doctoral background